-This Grease Classic Old movies musical is one of the most successful movie musicals ever.
+Watching this film it's easy to see why this Grease Classic Old Movies musical is one of the most successful musicals ever.

 One of the great movie soundtrack songs "You're the One That I Want" was written by John Farrar for the 1978 film version of the musical Grease.

-The song was performed by John Travolta and Olivia Newton-John.
-The movie Grease is listed at #20 on the American Film Institute's list of the top twenty-five musicals in American cinema.
+This song is a big reason why the movie Grease is listed at #20 on the American Film Institute's list of the top twenty-five musicals in American cinema.

 A re-released version of the single reached #4 in the UK in 1998, the twentieth anniversary of the film's debut.